ThumbAPI logoThumbAPI

 Bannerbear renders quickly.
 Template-based rendering is computationally cheap, so most calls return in under two seconds.
 Their AWS-backed infrastructure scales horizontally for predictable performance at high volume.

 ThumbAPI takes around 25 seconds per call because every image is an AI inference rather than a template render.
-Slower per request, but the cumulative time math flips when you account for setup.
-A creator publishing 50 videos a month in Bannerbear needs templates for each format and style first, which is days of design work upfront.
-ThumbAPI generates 50 thumbnails in roughly 21 minutes of total API time, no templates needed.
+Slower per request, but the comparison flips once you account for setup.
+A creator publishing in Bannerbear needs templates for each format and style first — often days of upfront design work before the first asset ships.
+ThumbAPI has no template stage at all, and requests can run concurrently within your plan's rate limit, so a batch of thumbnails finishes in minutes rather than the per-call latency sum implies.

 Output Range